 "Well" is a deep subject. - American

-FIRST, adjust sensibly to the site's General Disclaimer.
-It says about attempts at improving health:
+But first, the site's General Disclaimer says something about attempts at improving health:

-If you want to make a statement with a great many qualifications, put some of the qualifications in separate sentences. - Sir Bertrand Russell [Hir]
+If you want to make a statement with a great many qualifications, put some of the qualifications in separate sentences. - Sir Bertrand Russell, (1961)

 Presumably maybe eventually under fit conditions to the degree it is correct to some degree in some/a savoury, sound, rewarding, profitable, and satisfactory (ie, good) way or sense if seen from certain angles under so and so conditions to be statistically verified later on, hopefully maybe never.
-[More Qualifications]
+[More presupposed qualifications]

-Ad 2, Good vs dealing with opponents: Other souls should get sound and tidy and need to keep it up that way.
+Ad 2, Good in relation to dealing with opponents: Other souls should get sound and tidy and need to keep it up that way.
 Other souls need to know or be told a good "thing" must be well enough nuanced and tidy to look at.
 What is called good and worthy needs to be impressed on others; then they can stick to it. - And so on.

-Ad 3, Good vs common goals: Is handy to look at, or as handy as can be - decent all over is preferred.
+Ad 3, Good in relation to common goals: Is handy to look at, or as handy as can be - decent all over is preferred.
 Not heart-breaking, and hardly scarring innocent bystanders.

 There are many more nuances of what "good" - and "well" - may be taken to mean on a separate page.
-Remaining careful and polite comes in addition.
+Remaining careful, guarded and polite comes in addition.
 And as with the "supposed reservations", the suitable selections of 'good' at any time serves this site first, next others.
 [More]

 Also, something is good if it is: Dedicated to basic usefulness and not rueful in itself - Dedicated to a decent fare - Serviceable in the long run - Decent all over is preferred - And not without inner consistency.
 [More]